uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/dft/config_params/storage_formats.rst

 Data storage
 ============

-The usage of prepended namespace specifiers ``oneapi::mkl::dft`` is omitted below for conciseness.
+The usage of prepended namespace specifiers ``oneapi::math::dft`` is omitted below for conciseness.

 The data storage convention observed by a ``descriptor`` object depends on